JetBrains/MPS-extensions/docs/extensions/model-merger.md

 ## Open Questions

-Can we statically in the language enforce that the merge specification if complete?
+* Can we statically in the language enforce that the merge specification if complete?

-What do we do in the *diamond case*.
+* What do we do in the *diamond case*.
 MPS support multiple inheritance for interfaces.
 Therefore we can end up in that situation.
 E.g. given the interface X, Y1, Y2, Y3 and a concept A. The interfaces Y1, Y2, Y3 all extend X. For each of the interfaces Y1, Y2, Y3 a *complete* merge specification exists, which means all of them include how to merge X. Concept A implements the interfaces Y1, Y2, Y3 and has a *partial* merge specification.
 What should happen at runtime?
 Can merge this?
 We have three possibly conflicting merge specifications for X.

-Do we want to support something like a default case for concepts?
+* Do we want to support something like a default case for concepts?
 Which would make the merge specification *complete* for a all concepts that extend it.
 It’s so to say the description what to do if no specification for a property, child or reference exists that was added though extending the concept.

+* Subconcept Problem: A concept D has two subconcepts D1 and D2.
+Concept A has singlton child D. By specifying a Merge Policy for A we define that we want merge C the Right-way.
+Now the following problem can occur: In the Left-Instance of A the child D is implememnted by a D1-Instance, but in the Right-Instance D is implemented by a D2-instance.
+D2 and D1 can be structured completely different.
+It is unclear how to move the data of a D2-Instance to a D1-Instance